xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ```

 The key process of immiscbility check is to look at whether the idx in db ("No." in the above json case) matches any idx in the "ims_idx" list.
-(In this case, there is no crash, so its "ims_validity" is True.)
+(In this case, there is no crash, so the "ims_validity" is True.)

 #### Other outputs

 Other outputs (adv_filt_all_01222023101554.json, calc_log_adv_all_01222023101554.txt, calc_log_adv_exp_01222023101554.txt, calc_log_adv_filt_01222023101554.txt) have overlaped info with the above mentioned results.
-(They are intermediate output for the developer team to test and check.)
+(They are intermediate outputs for the developers to test and check.)

 #### Not continue advanced filtration

-If you do not want to conduct this process, select [n]. *SolvPred* will return you the path of where the previous step log has been stored, so that you can check:
+If users do not want to conduct this process, select [n]. *SolvPred* will return you the path of where the previous step log has been stored:

 ```
 Continue advanced filtration?